Use any of these functions to quickly clean columns in your data set. Use clean()

 :

-Use parameter remove
+Use argument remove

 to match values that must be removed from the input, using regular expressions (regex).
 The resulting string will be coerced to a date/time element with class POSIXct